 Should you use Cohen?

-The Cohen method is very affordable and simple to apply.
-However, questions can be raised about the validity of the method as there is no real justification or evidence behind using 60% of the 95th percentile.
-However, it does have some substance in that the top performing student is a good representation of the best that could be achieved in the exam, and this is also a stable figure.
+The Cohen method is very affordable and simple to apply and does have some substance behind the use of the 95th percentile candidate as a good representation of the best that could be achieved in the exam except by outliers.
+However, the evidence for using 60% of the 95th percentile candidate is limited, raising questions about the validity of the method.
 For these reasons, the Cohen method is ideal for use in in-house, informal examinations but not for high-stakes examinations that have implications on people’s careers.

 Advantages of Cohen